-Have you thought about how you could support your teams in the post-covid world?
-The past eighteen months have been a time of reflection and many people have reassessed their approach to how they want to live and work.
-But how can you ensure that, as a result, you don’t lose valued members of your teams?
+Have you thought about how you could better support your teams now that people have reassessed their approach to how they want to live and work?
+How can you ensure that, as a result, you don’t lose valued members of your teams?

 Below are 5 ways coaching can increase performance and improve retention:

 According to Business Insider, 77% of teams feel like they are ‘on their own’ when it comes to professional development and growth.
 Investing in your teams through coaching can, in itself, show that you value your team, that you want to see them progress and that you support them in doing so.

 The Chartered Institute for Personnel and Development (CIPD) states that (beyond pay and benefits) practises to improve employee retention and reduce employee turnover are: